 - Insurance Tax Study File.
 This file, compiled by the Department of Taxation and Finance, includes selected data from all businesses filing tax returns under the Tax Law.
-The most recent tax year reflected in the study file is 2004. - ➤ AC015 Department of Taxation and Finance Monthly Report of Corporation Tax.
-This report, issued by the Office of Tax Policy Analysis (OTPA) at the New York State Department of Taxation and Finance, provides reconciled monthly collections of insurance tax receipts by filing periods. - New York State Corporate Tax Statistical Report.
+The most recent tax year reflected in the study file is 2005. - ➤ AC015 Department of Taxation and Finance Monthly Report of Corporation Tax.
+This report, issued by the Office of Tax Policy Analysis (OTPA) at the New York State Department of Taxation and Finance, provides reconciled monthly collections of insurance tax receipts by filing periods. - ➤ New York State Corporate Tax Statistical Report.
 This report is published by the Department of Taxation and Finance's OTPA.
 It provides a detailed summary of insurance tax data.
-The most recent report is for tax year 2004. - ➤ Value Line Investment Survey.
+The most recent report is for tax year 2005. - ➤ Value Line Investment Survey.
 Insurance Industry. - > Securities and Exchange Commission (SEC) Website.
-This web site is monitored for relevant quarterly (10-Q) and annual (10-K) financial reports. - ➤ New York State Insurance Department.
-Detail on lines of property and casualty insurance and data from premiums taxes and retaliatory taxes imposed under the Insurance Law. - ➤ Other Publications.
+This web site is monitored for relevant quarterly (10-Q) and annual (10-K) financial reports. - New York State Insurance Department.
+Detail on lines of property and casualty insurance and data from premiums taxes and retaliatory taxes imposed under the Insurance Law. - Excess Lines Association of New York State (ELANYS).
+Industry information on excess lines premiums written in the State of New York. - ➤ Other Publications.
 Wall Street Journal, New York Times, Business Week, Barron's, A.M.
 Best Review, and Crain's.

-Effective in tax years beginning January 1, 2003, legislation changed the tax imposed on non-life insurance companies from a franchise tax based on income to a franchise tax based solely on gross direct premiums less return premiums.
+Effective in tax years beginning January 1, 2003, legislation changed the tax imposed on non-life insurance companies from a franchise tax based on income to a franchise tax based solely on gross direct premiums less return premiums (i.e., those paid against claims).
 Accident and health premiums are subject to a tax rate of 1.75 percent, and all other non-life premiums are subject to a tax rate of 2 percent.
 Non-life insurance companies are subject to a minimum tax of \$250.
 The structure of the franchise tax on income imposed on life insurance companies was not changed; however, a minimum tax of no less than 1.5 percent of premiums (computed prior to the application of tax credits) was imposed.
 Effective in tax years beginning January 1, 2007, the rate imposed on the ENI base for life insurers was changed from 7.5 percent to 7.1 percent.
+For tax years beginning January 1, 2009 and after, Health Maintenance Organizations (HMOs) that previously were subject to the Article 9-A corporation franchise tax are now subject to the Article 33 insurance tax.